Family-wise error rate: Holm's step-down procedure (1979)

 This procedure is uniformly more powerful than the Bonferroni procedure.

 The reason why this procedure controls the family-wise error rate for all the m hypotheses at level α in the strong sense is, because it is a closed testing procedure.
 As such, each intersection is tested using the simple Bonferroni test.

 Hochberg's step-up procedure

-Hochberg's step-up procedure (1988) is performed using the following steps:
+Yosef Hochberg's step-up procedure (1988) is performed using the following steps: